guangxush/LearnEng/Daily English Dictation/EnglishDictation.md

 49. January 10th, 1863， "All aboard, but mind the gap" as the world's first underground passenger railway opens the London.

 50. And Why do you wanna go there?
 I know it's had a bad press recently, but it's the place that's taken my fancy.

+51. There's people running and walking their dogs and having brunch(早午饭) on the patios(露台is similar to a porch or a deck).

+52. Martin Luther kings, Jr's rise as a civil right leader at the 1955, when he spearheaded the drive to desegregate public buses in Montgoery, Alabama.